google-github-actions/deploy-cloudrun/README.md

         /secrets/api/key=secret-key-2:latest
     ```

+    The same rules apply for escaping entries as from `env_vars`, but Cloud Run
+    is more restrictive with allowed keys and names for secrets.

 -   `labels`: (Optional) List of key=value pairs to set as labels on the Cloud
     Run service.
 Existing labels will be overwritten.